JavaScriptKC/workshop/_posts/2013-06-2-data-storage.md

 ... // db.open is down here
 {% endhighlight %}

-Let's also combine our insert and remove to create a `reset` function so we can keep messing with the data.
+Combine our insert and remove to create a `reset` function so we can easily wipe and replace our data.

 {% highlight javascript %}
 ... // remove function up here